JohnMcGrane/johnmcgrane.github.io/_pages/nbckde.md

 import pandas as pd
 import matplotlib as mpl
 import numpy as np
+from numpy import mean
+from numpy import std
-import matplotlib.pyplot as plt from matplotlib.pyplot import figure from sklearn.neighbors import KernelDensity from sklearn.model_selection import LeaveOneOut
+import matplotlib.pyplot as plt from matplotlib.pyplot import figure from sklearn.neighbors import KernelDensity from sklearn.model_selection import LeaveOneOut from sklearn.metrics import accuracy_score from sklearn.ensemble import RandomForestClassifier from sklearn.linear_model import LogisticRegression from sklearn.neighbors import KNeighborsClassifier from sklearn.tree import DecisionTreeClassifier
 ```

 # The Data